iogakos/shufl/README.md

 Having prepared the dataset we are now ready to move to training and evaluation using the `shufly.py` script.
-Following we show different execution modes supported by the utility, and we later explain each of the flags futher:
+Following we show different execution modes supported by the utility, and we later explain each of the flags further:
 ```
 [ioannisgakos|scripts] python shufl.py -h
 usage: shufl.py [-h] [-e N] [-m <mode>] [-t TRACK_ID] [-c] [-p] [-s]